tabtoyou/KRETA/README.md

 ## Acknowledgement

 - [MMMU-Pro](https://github.com/MMMU-Benchmark/MMMU): we would like to thank the authors for providing the codebase that our work builds upon.
-- This work was supported by the Korea Institute for Advancement of Technology (KIAT) grant funded by the Ministry of Education, Korea Government, by Seoul National University (Semiconductor-Specialized University), and by Waddle Corporation, KRAFTON, and AttentionX.
+- This work was supported by the Korea Institute for Advancement of Technology (KIAT) grant funded by the Ministry of Education, Korea Government, by Seoul National University (Semiconductor-Specialized University), [Waddle](https://en.gentooai.com/), and [AttentionX](https://attentionx.notion.site/AttentionX-f13583b9cc6e452dbc8a1a9fec2bac00).

 If you find KRETA useful for your research and applications, please cite using this BibTeX: